Libya’s new PM delays naming Cabinet as deadline looms

 “These are critical times and we are taking into consideration that the Cabinet must genuinely achieve national unity and seek consensus and reconciliation,” he said.

-He added that the country’s sovereign ministerial portfolios should be equally divided between candidates from Libya’s three key geographic areas in the east, the west and the north.
+He added that the country’s sovereign ministerial portfolios should be equally divided between candidates from Libya’s three key geographic areas in the east, the west and the south.

 Earlier this month, Dbeibah was elected as prime minister by Libyan delegates at a U.N.-sponsored conference near Geneva.